technozow/TECHNOZOW/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.25.9 - 2024-11-20 =

+* Fix: 3D Rotate transform is not functioning as expected when the Optimized Control Loading feature is activated

 = 3.25.8 - 2024-11-19 =